 Choosing a Heating and Cooling Company

-Remember choosing a reputable HVAC contractor to install a furnace or air conditioner is just as important as the equipment its self.
+Remember choosing a reputable HVAC contractor to install a furnace or air conditioner is just as important as the equipment itself.
 The correct installation and knowledge is so important for equipment to run safely, reliably, and at top efficiency.
 Here is a list of 11 tips to help you out.

-- A reputable HVAC contractor will be able to answer any questions that you have.
+A reputable HVAC contractor will be able to answer any questions that you have.
 They will be able to tell you almost direct answers.
 They will be willing to help and share any awards or certifications that you ask for.

-- Overall appearance.
+Overall appearance.
 I know right it sounds silly.
 You would be amazed how many customers tell me they had a company come out and the second they pulled up to the house they know they made a bad decision.
 If the person walks up to your door and they look dirty, baggy clothes, hair messy, vehicle trashed, not speaking proper and unorganized then you know you called the wrong company.

-- A good HVAC contractor will ask if you have ever had any problems in the past with the system.
+A good HVAC contractor will ask if you have ever had any problems in the past with the system.
 It is kind of like a doctor asking family history.
 The contractor wants to learn as much as they can about your system.
-Say you told them 2 years ago you had a condenser replaced.
+Say you told those 2 years ago you had a condenser replaced.
 They will generally check that out just to check the proper installation and status of that condenser.

-- I would recommend not giving business to a company that is in a hurry to “sell you” or trying to give you cheap prices over the phone without seeing your system.
+I would recommend not giving business to a company that is in a hurry to “sell you” or trying to give you cheap prices over the phone without seeing your system.
 This is a big sign of a company this will tell you “oh that’s only $500.
 They come out to the house and check your system and all the sudden that price is $5000.
 It happens all the time.

-- The company should give you a written proposal.
-It should should pricing, equipment being installed, labor cost and be detailed to answer questions for you.
+The company should give you a written proposal.
+It should pricing, equipment being installed, labor cost and be detailed to answer questions for you.
 You want to make sure your get this info because it will be your set in price.
 You do not want them to go do the job then they say actually it cost $8000 when your paper clearly shows $4000.

-- Can i see your permit.
-This is a great question to ask a contractor when they come to the door. this will immediately let you know if they are legit
+Can I see your permit?
+This is a great question to ask a contractor when they come to the door.
+This will immediately let you know if they are legit